 You also need to connect the BLACK wire (ground/earth) from the 3.3V PSU to pin 2 on the BBB (P9 header).
 It is safe to install this now (that is, before you connect the pomona to the flash chip); in fact, you should.

-if you need to extend the 3.3v psu leads, just use the same colour M-F leads, but keep all other leads short (10cm or less)
+if you need to extend the 3.3v psu leads, just use the same colour M-F leads, but keep all other leads short and equal length (30cm or less).
+Keep in mind that length isn’t inversely proportional to signal quality, so trying out different lengths will yield different results.
+Same goes for spispeed.

 You should now have something that looks like this: